alanng10/class-lang/Docue/Article/Tool/a.md

 Tool has infra element enough to make any tool.

 Tool parts can be replaced with derived parts.
-To replaced with derived parts, set derived parts classes instances in tool module entry fields before entry ExecuteMain execute.
+To replace with derived parts, set derived parts classes instances in tool module entry fields before entry ExecuteMain executes.
-Different module entries that use derived part classes instances can be gen with module that uses Class compiler module.
+Different module entries that use derived part classes instances can be generated with module that uses Class compiler modules.